-- Did the Chef have any outstanding knowledge of specific dietary requirements, types of cooking and preparation of food, and knowledge of more complex dishes or fairly unknown flavours?
+Did the Chef have any outstanding knowledge of specific dietary requirements, types of cooking and preparation of food?
+Did they have knowledge of more complex dishes or fairly unknown flavours?

-- Think about: punctuality, friendly to be around, flexibility with hours or changing tasks, organisation skills, and willing to go the extra mile when needed?
+Think about: punctuality, friendly to be around, flexibility with hours or changing tasks, organisation skills.
+Willing to go the extra mile when needed?
 Did they leave the kitchen clean and organised after each use?

 Would you rehire them if the situation arose?
 Would you recommend them for a similar role?